mfimia/portfolio/README.md

 - Programming languages I work with
 - Tools I use in my daily work
-- Frameworks I am most familiar with
+- Frameworks I love
-- 4 of my recent projects
+- 6 of my recent projects
 - My CV
 - A way to get in touch with me
 - My professional socials